-Default in the display is a Global Level Meter screen of all current signal levels.
+Default in the display is a Global Level Meter screen of all current signal levels except MADI.
+By pressing the encoder knob 1 the screen changes to the 64 MADI I/O signals.

 5.4 Overview Menu Structure

 5.5 Special Options